eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/keycloak/change-passwords-and-keys/index.md

 ## Change credentials of cmem-service-account

-Make sure, the realm Cmem is selected, go to Clients in left sidebar.
-Then edit cmem-service-account:
+Make sure the realm Cmem is selected, go to Clients in left sidebar and edit cmem-service-account:

 ![cmem-selection](22-1-cmem-selection.png)